Header image

 C(s) + O2(g) CO2(g)

-3. The hot carbon dioxide gas (CO2) gas formed in above reaction rises up through the blast furnace and reacts with more coke (carbon) to form carbon monoxide gas (CO).
-The carbon dioxide is reduced and the carbon is oxidised in this reaction.
+3. The hot carbon dioxide gas (CO2) gas formed in the above reaction rises up through the blast furnace and reacts with more coke (carbon) to form carbon monoxide gas (CO).
+The carbon dioxide is reduced and the carbon is oxidised in this reaction, an equation for this redox reaction is shown below:

 CO2(g) + C(s)CO(g)